krtschmr/monero/README.md

 ___
 To get the current block height

-    Monero::Wallet.getheight
+    RPC::Wallet.getheight
     => 1008032

 ___

-Send XMR to an address via `Monero::Transfer.create`.
+Send XMR to an address via `RPC::Transfer.create`.
 If successfull you will get the transaction  details.
 If not succesfull you'll get returned nil.

     amount= 20075 #in atomic units.
 1000000000000 == 1.0 XMR
-    Monero::Transfer.create("A7TmpAyaPeZLnugTKRSwGJhW4vnYv8RAVdRvYyvbistbHUnojyTHyHcYpbZvbTZHDsi4rF1EK5TiYgnCN6FWM9HjfwGRvbCHYCZAaKSzDx", amount)
+    RPC::Transfer.create("A7TmpAyaPeZLnugTKRSwGJhW4vnYv8RAVdRvYyvbistbHUnojyTHyHcYpbZvbTZHDsi4rF1EK5TiYgnCN6FWM9HjfwGRvbCHYCZAaKSzDx", amount)
 	=> {"fee"=>19415760000,
  		"tx_blob"=>"020001020005bbcf0896e3.......